ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ![Page blocks](page_blocks_toolbar.png)

 - Structure view - shows a structure of the page, including its division into zones and the blocks that it contains.
-It follows the behavior of the Content Tree.
+It follows the behavior of the content tree.
 Structure view has ability to reorder blocks using drag and drop.

 ![Structure view](structure_view.png)